The two year Sposato sequence includes a number of distinct phases:

 During this second year, candidates for the MET degree are in frequent contact with the Sposato Graduate School of Education faculty, as they participate in a yearlong distance-learning course.
 The course is designed around frequent assignments that challenge degree candidates to collect data about their teaching, and craft and implement action plans for improvement in response to those data.

-Additionally, Sposato staff regularly observe and coach every teacher who takes a position in a Boston area school.
+Additionally, Sposato staff regularly observe and coach teachers who take positions in Boston-area schools.